VaatiTheMinish/Kick-Bot/README.md

 made by [Ryohei](https://kick.com/Ryohei), using kick.py

 ## How to run?
-simply download the source code from releases, extract to a folder, then do 'python launcher.py'
+simply download [the latest release](https://github.com/VaatiTheMinish/Kick-Streaming-Bot/releases), extract to a folder, then do 'python launcher.py'

 make sure you have git, and python installed